tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Caleb turned his gaze away from the crows he had been watching with interest.

-They ate the birdseed until it was gone and then in complete synchronization, took flight towards the path on the left.
+They ate the birdseed until it was gone and then, in complete synchronization, took flight towards the path on the left.

 Caleb looked at us with a slight grin on his face.

-“I told you we must follow the crows,” he said.
+“I told you we have to follow the crows,” he said.

 “Dramatic much?”
 Beck said under her breath.

-Caleb ignored her.
-His eyes tracking the crows.
-“Let’s -“ he says, and then he stops.
-He looks scared.
+Caleb ignores her.
+His eyes are tracking the crows.

+ “Let’s -” he says, and then freezes.

+For the first time tonight, he looks scared, and that scares me.

-My stomach drops as I follow his gaze and then my heart pounds in my chest so hard it hurts.
+My stomach drops as I follow his gaze, and my heart is pounding so hard it hurts.

 Two shadowy figures have emerged from the thicket of trees ahead of us, and I can feel the hate and the evil emanating from them.